Orthodontics and Dentofacial Orthopaedics

 Postgraduate Diploma | Orthodontics and Dentofacial Orthopaedics

-The Postgraduate Diploma in Orthodontics and Dentofacial Orthopaedics is a one year part-time programme for both UK and International dentists.
+The Postgraduate Diploma in Orthodontics and Dentofacial Orthopaedics (PG Dip) is a one year part-time programme for both UK and International dentists.
 Teaching for this knowledge based course is delivered via a blended learning format, combining online study with two face to face residential teaching blocks in London.